Shrishhh11/ML-PROJECT/README.md

 ---

-## ✅ Conclusions
+##  Conclusions

 ### Summary of Contributions
-This project successfully conducted a systematic comparison of Machine Learning and Deep Learning techniques for intent classification.
-The results clearly demonstrate the **superiority of neural models** in natural language understanding for this task, while providing a clear perspective on the computational trade-offs.
+This study efficiently compared deep learning and machine learning methods for intent categorisation in a methodical manner.
+The outcomes give an accurate depiction of the technical trade-offs and amply illustrate the **superiority of neural models** in natural language processing for this kind of work.

 ### Key Findings
 1. ANN achieves $\mathbf{93\%}$ accuracy versus $\mathbf{88\%}$ for Logistic Regression.